magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 1. Enable shared catalog.
 1. Create four products with the following prices and assign them to a category - $50, $60, $70, $80.
 1. Create a shared catalog with the above products.
-1. Set the custom price to 0 for the product with a price of $70.
+1. Set the custom price to zero for the product with a price of $70.
 1. Now create a company user and assign it to the shared catalog just created.
 1. Log in using the company account and browse to the category that the products are assigned to.
 1. Try to sort by price.